Organizational pressures and anxiety can trigger expressions of anger.

 Victoria Brescoll

-Negative evaluation of women who express anger was consistent across job role, from female CEOs to female trainees.
+Negative evaluations of women who express anger were consistent across job roles, from female CEOs to female trainees.
+In contrast, men who expressed anger at work were conferred higher status than men who expressed sadness.

-Women’s angry emotional reactions were attributed to stable internal characteristics such as “she is an angry person,” and “she is out of control,” in Brescoll’s and Uhlmann’s research.
+Observers attribute different motivations and causes to anger expressions by women and men.
+Women’s angry emotional reactions were attributed to stableinternal characteristics such as “she is an angry person,” in Brescoll’s and Uhlmann’s research.
+In contrast, men’s angry reactions were attributed to changeableexternal circumstances, such as having external pressure and demands.

 Donald Gibson